Graph-Native Normalization: Related Work

 expresses dependency \hyperref[dep:course]{$\varDep_\text{Course}$}, i.e., courses are identified by their title and year.
 Notably, \acp{gfd} and \acp{guc} are concerned with nodes.
 In our terminology, they can only express within-node dependencies.

-Besides \acp{gfd} and \ac{guc}, a variety of other dependencies that are applicable to graphs has been defined.
+Besides \acp{gfd} and \ac{guc}, a variety of other dependencies applicable to \acp{lpg} has been defined.
 Including \acp{gfd}, \citet{manouvrier_graph_2025} analyzed \num{13} types of dependencies.
-However, the focus of most of these dependency types is on the identification of graph objects, on the specification of integrity constraints that involve constant values, or on pattern-based inference of graph objects.
+However, the focus of most of these dependency types is on the identification of graph objects, on the specification of integrity constraints involving constant values, or on inference of graph objects.
 Except for the previously mentioned \acp{gfd}, none of the dependency types was designed for the purpose of \emph{normalizing} graphs~\cite{manouvrier_graph_2025}.